Where to See Seals in San Diego: La Jolla Seal Rookery

 Differences between Seals and Sea Lions

 Two species of pinnipeds reside in the coastal areas of San Diego: the California sea lion and the Pacific harbor seal.
-Some locals swear that they saw elephant seals along the La Jolla’s coastline.
-These species, however, are temporary visitors that mostly prefer colder climate of Northern California.
+Some locals swear that they saw elephant seals along La Jolla’s coastline.
+These species, however, are temporary visitors that mostly prefer colder waters.
+Their large colonies can be found in central California at the Piedras Blancas Elephant Seal Rookery located about five miles north of the coastal town of San Simeon.

 To the untrained eye, all pinnipeds may look similar.
 Yet they have many differences.
 The La Jolla seals are grayish in color, have smaller flippers, and look plumper.
 They quietly bask in the sun or wriggle on their belly when on the shore.

 The sea lions are louder.
-You can hear their social “chatters” from a far while walking down a boardwalk above the La Jolla’s beaches.
+You can hear their social “chatters” from afar while walking down a boardwalk above La Jolla’s beaches.
 These species also look slightly different.
 Brownish in color, the sea lions live in groups and have small, but noticeable ears.
 Their flippers are larger.
 The sea lions use them to support themself while “walking” on the beach.

 The San Diego seals and sea lions can be rarely spotted together.
 In fact, the Pacific harbor seals hardly ever “hang out” together with their own species, unless they nurse their pups.